Applekiller733/movieapp/README.md

 user access allows operator to see movies one by one by genre, look at their trailers through a (youtube) link and add movies to their watch list, which they can likewise load/save to a JSON file.

+-v0.1 initial commit
+-v0.2 switched to using STL vector

 CURRENT ISSUE!:
   filepath of the JSON files is (my) full dir path.
 I will ammend this in the future.